1979 Ramazzotti Cup

-The 1979 Milan Indoor, also known by its sponsored name Ramazzotti Cup, was a men's tennis tournament played on indoor carpet courts at the Palazzo dello Sport in Milan, Italy.
+The 1979 Ramazzotti Cup, also known as the Milan Indoor or Milan WCT, was a men's tennis tournament played on indoor carpet courts at the Palazzo dello Sport in Milan, Italy.
 The event was part WCT Tour which was incorporated into the 1979 Colgate-Palmolive Grand Prix circuit.
 It was the second edition of the tournament and was held from 26 March through 1 April 1979.
-Third-seeded John McEnroe won the singles title.
+Third-seeded John McEnroe won the singles title and earned $35,000 first-prize money.